mjmlio/mjml/doc/community-contributions.md

 ### Templatical

 [Templatical](https://templatical.com) is a drag-and-drop email editor you embed in your own web app.
 Templates are stored as portable JSON and rendered to MJML by [@templatical/renderer](https://www.npmjs.com/package/@templatical/renderer), which you then compile to HTML with the `mjml` package.
-Framework-agnostic, themeable, and it can also generate templates from a coding agent via MCP.
+Framework-agnostic, themeable, and it can also generate templates from a coding agent via skill or MCP.